finos/tracdap/doc/index.rst

         **Learn about TRAC**
         ^^^^^^^^^^^^^^^^^^^^

-        Learn about the TRAC platform, starting with the metadata model.
+        Learn about the TRAC, the metadata model, virtual deployment framework and the TRAC Guarantee.

         +++
         .. button-ref:: overview/introduction